 - Big Finish Doctor Who: In the episode Night Thoughts, the killer stalking the island can be heard whistling "Oranges and Lemons" while hunting down the university researchers.
 It's because the killer is actually a girl the researchers killed over the course of their space-time experiments, now brought back from the dead by their newest success; according to her mother's suicide note, "Oranges And Lemons" was the girl's favourite nursery rhyme.

 - G.I.
-Joe: The Rise of Cobra: Terrorist organisation Cobra operative Zartan whistles "For He's A Jolly Good Fellow," several times throughout the movie, including when he murdered Cover Girl and the ending where he replaces the President of the United States and takes over the White House.
+Joe: The Rise of Cobra: Terrorist organization Cobra operative Zartan whistles "For He's A Jolly Good Fellow," several times throughout the movie, including when he murdered Cover Girl and the ending where he replaces the President of the United States and takes over the White House.

 - Hanna: Isaacs, the sinister assassin hired by Wiegler to track down Hanna, enjoys whistling to himself while hunting his prey.
 Also doubles as In-Universe Soundtrack, as the song, The Chemical Brothers' "The Devil is in the Details", is heard playing at Isaacs' nightclub during his introduction.